dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-14-big-batches-and-high-transaction-cost.md

 Continuous Delivery reduced transaction cost of deployments using automation.

-XP reduces transaction cost of:
+XP reduced transaction cost of:
 - code review using Pair/Mob programming
 - code change using Refactoring
 - code verification using TDD